Dunoon, Cape Town

-Dunoon is a city in the Western Cape province of South Africa.
+Dunoon is a sprawling township in the Western Cape province of South Africa.
 The first erf for Dunoon was surveyed in 1996.
 As formal housing was built, shacks developed rapidly.

 Dunoon is near the Killarney Motor Racing Complex.
 The township's neighbouring counterpart is Joe Slovo Park.
-Dunoon has no police stations; the nearest one is in Milnerton.
+Dunoon has no police stations; the nearest one is in Table View.
 In 2011, the population of Dunoon was 31,133 and the number of households was 11,496.
 The main form of transport for Dunoon residents is the minibus taxi; the MyCiTi bus service opened a bus station to serve Dunoon on 1 March 2014.

 On the opposite side of Potsdam Road from Dunoon is an informal settlement called Site 5, which consists of a group of shacks.
 Dunoon has been known for its participation in violent, xenophobic demonstrations against foreign residents in the township.

 Education

-Dunoon has three primary schools and one high school: Dunoon Primary School, Sophakama Primary, Silverleaf Primary and Inkwenkwezi High School.
+Dunoon has three primary schools: Dunoon Primary School, Sophakama Primary, and Silverleaf Primary.

+The only high school in the township is Inkwenkwezi High School (also referred to as Inkwenkwezi Secondary School).
+It is the primary secondary education institution for local learners.
+As of 2024, the school enrolled over 1,500 learners, resulting in an average of about 45 students per class.

+The high school cannot accommodate all learners; forcing many to attend schools outside Dunoon, such as those in Bloubergstrand and Joe Slovo Park.
+To address the capacity crisis, the Western Cape Education Department had initiated a project to construct 14 new classrooms using the Moladi construction system, planned for completion by March 2023.
+However, the project encountered delays due to payment disputes with contractors and subcontractors, and by early 2024 only seven classrooms had been completed.